English (UK)

 Skilled flight attendant with lots of expertise, including safety protocols, boarding and deboarding procedures, liasing with the flight deck, and handling passengers’ complaints and requests.

-That second one is just a list of flight attendant duties.
+That second one is just a list of cabin crew duties.
 But HR managers need to know how well you performed, not what you did.

 In the first example, you give them numbers and specifics.
 They’re already imagining you with their wings on your lapel!